 See also EVENTBIN, ROTPRBIN, USRBIN, and LATTICE (in Chap.
 8, p.
-321)

-'''

-WHAT(1): assigns a transformation index and the corresponding rotation axis

-≤ 0.0: the card is ignored if SDUM is empty, otherwise SDUM is kept as the rotation name,

-and the first free rotation number is used

-1000.0: interpreted as j+i1000

-100.0 and < 1000.0: interpreted as i+j100

-(Note the inversion of i and j!)

-0.0 and \le 100.0: interpreted as i, and j assumed to be = 0

-where i = index of the rotation

-rotation with respect to x axis

-j = 1

-rotation with respect to y axis

-= 3 or 0 rotation with respect to z axis

-(see Note 4)

-Default = 0.0 (no transformation defined)

-WHAT(2) = polar angle of the rotation (\theta = 0 \dots 180 degrees)

-Default: no default

-WHAT(3) = azimuthal angle of the rotation (\phi = -180 \dots 180 degrees)

-Default : no default

-WHAT(4) = X{offset} for the translation

-Default: no default

-WHAT(5) = Y{\text{offset}} for the translation

-Default: no default

-WHAT(6) = Z{offset} for the translation

-Default: no default

-SDUM: name of the transformation
+328)

+WHAT(1): assigns a transformation index and the corresponding rotation axis $\leq$ 0.0: the card is ignored if SDUM is empty, otherwise SDUM is kept as the rotation name, and the first free rotation number is used > 1000.0: interpreted as j+i\1000 > 100.0 and < 1000.0: interpreted as i+j\100 (Note the inversion of i and j!) > 0.0 and $\leq 100.0$ : interpreted as i, and j assumed to be = 0where i = index of the rotation rotation with respect to x axis j = 1= 2rotation with respect to y axis = 3 or 0 rotation with respect to z axis (see Note 4) Default = 0.0 (no transformation defined) WHAT(2) = polar angle of the rotation ( $\theta = 0 \dots 180$ degrees) Default : no default WHAT(3) = azimuthal angle of the rotation ( $\phi = -180 \dots 180$ degrees) Default : no default $WHAT(4) = X{offset}$ for the translation Default : no default $WHAT(5) = Y{offset}$ for the translation Default : no default $WHAT(6) = Z{offset}$ for the translation Default : no default SDUM : name of the transformation

-Default: a name will provided by the program
+Default : a name will provided by the program

-'''

-Default (option ROT-DEFIni not given): no transformation is defined index and binning number is assigned via option ROTPRBIN (p.
-237).
+Default (option ROT-DEFIni not given): no transformation is defined

-- 1. Fluka binnings (spatial meshes independent of the problem geometry, designed to score average or event-by-event quantities) are generally defined as Cartesian structures parallel to the coordinate axes, or as cylindrical structures parallel to the z-axis.
+- FLUKA binnings (spatial meshes independent of the problem geometry, designed to score average or event-byevent quantities) are generally defined as Cartesian structures parallel to the coordinate axes, or as cylindrical structures parallel to the z-axis.
 However, it is possible to define binnings with any arbitrary position and direction in space, by means of transformations described by commands ROT-DEFIni and ROTPRBIN.
 Command ROT-DEFIni defines rotations/translations to be applied to binnings (requested by the user by means of EVENTBIN (p.
-130) or USRBIN) (p.
-269).
+132) or USRBIN) (p.
+276).
 Each transformation defined by ROT-DEFIni is assigned a number WHAT(1) which can be applied to one or more binnings.
-The correspondence between transformation - 2.
+The correspondence between transformation index and binning number is assigned via option ROTPRBIN (p.
+240). - 2.
 Command ROT-DEFIni can be used also to define roto-translations to be applied to lattice cells.
 Command LATTICE (see description in 8.2.10) sets the correspondence between transformation index and lattice cell.

-3. Command ROT-DEFIni can be used also to define roto-translations to be applied to bodies in the geometry, as requested by the \$Start\transform.....\$End\transform directive (see 8.2.5.3).

-4. The transformation matrices are:
+- 3. Command ROT-DEFIni can be used also to define roto-translations to be applied to bodies in the geometry, as requested by the \$Start\transform.....\$End\transform directive (see 8.2.5.3). - 4.
+The transformation matrices are: